 For some, the appearance of a preserve left in its natural state may seem like a lack of care.
 We’ve become accustomed to manicured parks.
 But fallen trees and organic flood debris left in place are the way mother nature heals and regenerates her living systems.
 Cypress trees uprooted by flash floods create richly diverse habitat and eventually spawn multiple new trees preventing further soil erosion and reinforcing banks.
 Allowing such cycles to run their course ensures that the benefits of resilient riparian forests accrue far into the future.

 If you enjoy hiking, the Jacob’s Well Natural Area is another fantastic destination.
-The Hays County Parks and Open Spaces bond (Prop A on the 2020 November ballot) would add an additional 117 acres through the Coleman’s Canyon Preserve project.
+The Hays County Parks and Open Spaces bond (Prop A pass in the 2020 November election) promises to add an additional 117 acres through the Coleman’s Canyon Preserve project.
 Imagine the possibilities!